tstramer/stanford/README.md

   5. cs224n/project: End-to-end neural network architecture for the SQuAD task that combines ideas from several recently proposed architectures: Match-LSTM, Dynamic Co-attention, and Pointer Networks
   6. cs231n/project: End-to-end neural network model for generating the sound of a musical instrument based on a silent video of it being played
   7. cs238/project: A Twitter bot to target and engage users of specific political viewpoints with content that they may disagree with using Q-learning
+  8. cs229/project: Project to find influencers within fuzzy topics on Twitter using a variant of LDA